PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

    - After installing Docker, restart your computer to apply all changes.

 - **Open Docker:**
    - Post-restart, open Docker.
-This should automatically launch a Linux console.
+This should automatically launch a Powershell console which will have WSL installed.

 - **Set Up Linux User Account:**
-   - In the newly opened Linux console, set up a new user account by entering a username and password.
+   - In the newly opened powershell console, set up a new user account by entering a username and password.

 #### Granting Docker Permissions